code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/supporting-special-needs-students.md

 ## Learn more

-To learn more about computer science education and special needs students, we recommend this [online book](http://www.catea.gatech.edu/scitrain/accommodating.pdf).
+To learn more about computer science education and special needs students, we recommend this [online book](<%= localized_file('/files/accommodating-students-with-disabilities.pdf') %>).